 Breitling has recently presented yet another “limited edition” version of its flagship Chronomat 41 automatic chronograph.
-As it is usual for the industry’s big names, the guys at Breitling didn’t bother employing new materials or trying some face-lifting here and there.
+The guys at Breitling didn’t bother employing new materials or trying some face-lifting here and there.
 To an untrained eye, the new edition looks almost identical to any other Chronomat that sports a steel body matched with an onyx black dial.
 However, there are some minor enhancements that make this model worth a second look if you don’t already happen to own one of its numerous older siblings.

 As I have already noted, there are only minor differences that make the new limited edition model stand out from the crowd.

 First of all, the watch now comes in a smaller body that, as you may have already gathered from its name, is only 41 millimeters in diameter: a size that will perfectly match a skinny wrist of a normal office worker.

 The body is also finely polished now, which not only makes it dressier and more elegant, but is also easier to keep in perfect shape since you can easily remove small scratches and dents by re-polishing the surface.